 Kids are generally less demanding so sure.
 The rating is 12A but the violence is pretty consistent with all of the Star Wars pictures, even those back in the day that were rated U. It’s mostly gunfire and explosions.
 There is one weapon that isn’t a lightsaber but seems to use similar tech and one weapon that is a lightsaber that is really clumsily shoehorned in.

 Final thought: Joss Whedon always said that his TV show Firefly was envisioned as a great story about what Han Solo might have done before he joined the Rebel Alliance.
-By lifting the aerial train heist, the rag tag crew of lovable hoodlums, the female first mate and the entanglements with dangerous mob bosses from that series it seems that director Ron Howard and his writers think so too.
+By lifting the aerial train heist, the rag tag crew of lovable hoodlums, the female first mate and the entanglements with dangerous mob bosses from that series it seems that director Ron Howard and his writers watched it and thought so too.